turingschool-examples/legacy_adopt_dont_shop/README.md

 As a visitor
 When a pet has an "Approved" application on them
-And when the pet has a "Pending" application on them And I visit the admin application show page for pending application Then next to the pet I do not see a button to approve them And instead I see a message that this pet has been approved for adoption And I do see a button to reject them
+And when the pet has a "Pending" application on them And I visit the admin application show page for the pending application Then next to the pet I do not see a button to approve them And instead I see a message that this pet has been approved for adoption And I do see a button to reject them